 - available at www.pcissc.org.*

 The payment brands may, at their discretion, fine an acquiring bank $5,000 to $100,000 per month for PCI compliance violations.
-The banks will most likely pass this fine on downstream till it eventually hits the merchant.
+The banks will most likely pass this fine on downstream until it eventually hits the merchant.
 Furthermore, the bank will also most likely either terminate your relationship or increase transaction fees.
 Penalties are not openly discussed nor widely publicized, but they can catastrophic to a small business.

 It is important to be familiar with your merchant account agreement, which should outline your exposure.